masalcedo88/ReactExperiences/README.md

+# Notice

+This repo is the next chapter of project 'adventureBuddy' for more information on 'adventureBuddy' please scroll down or visit [adventureBUDDY on Heroku](https://adventurebuddy.herokuapp.com).

+# React Experiences

+ReacExperiences

 # adventureBuddy

 adventureBUDDY is a service that connects adventurers with adventures.
 Users can search and sign up for adventures with a new buddy.
 Buddies can monetize their adventure knowledge by creating events for other users to join.